 October 13, 2022

-Housing market data Q3/2022: Rents rise more strongly, purchase prices fall
+Housing Price Index Q3/2022: Rents rise, prices fall

 The price declines are more pronounced in the core cities than in the other types of regions.
-In the condominium segment, for example, the quarter-on-quarter decline of -1.5% in the urban districts is greater than the average of -0.2% in all districts.
+In the owner-occupied flat segment, for example, the quarter-on-quarter decline of -1.5% in the urban districts is greater than the average of -0.2% in all districts.
 The average for the seven A-cities is even -2.0%.

 It can be expected that rents will continue to rise until construction costs stagnate and the gap between demand and actual completions in tight markets is closed.
 Purchase prices, on the other hand, are going down for the first time in a long time, while at the same time more listings for properties for sale can be found online and remain available for longer, according to an analysis of listing data by VALUE.
 The current analysis on the empirica housing price index can be found on the empirica website.